Fraternity | Sorority Life Councils

 The National Pan-Hellenic Council (NPHC) is composed of African American Greek-lettered fraternities and sororities.

 Men and women who are interested in historically black fraternities and sororities can join a National Pan-Hellenic (Divine 9) chapter through an informal recruitment structure.
 Recruitment and invitations to continue into membership will be conducted by individual chapters so make sure to get to know them and follow them on social media!

 The 2023 NPHC Meet the Greeks will be hosted on August 30th at 7:00 PM on the Student Union Paseo.
 Questions about NPHC can be emailed to NPHC@utsa.edu.

 The Panhellenic Council (PHC) is the governing body for traditional women’s sororities on campus.

 Women can join a Panhellenic chapter through the Fall Primary Recruitment Process, known as formal recruitment.
 During formal recruitment, perspective members will be able to meet all chapters and through a mutual selection process over the weekend, be given a bid to join!
 Bid Day is the conclusion of formal recruitment when women are offered invitations to join one of these organizations.
 There is also an opportunity to join a chapter during informal recruitment which occurs on an individual chapter basis each semester!

-Stay tuned for more information for Fall 2023 Formal Recruitment.
-Questions about the process can be emailed to the Panhellenic Recruitment Chair at email@example.com.
+2023 Formal Recruitment will be hosted September 14th – 18th.
+Please sign up for recruitment here.
+Questions about the process can be emailed to the Panhellenic Vice President at firstname.lastname@example.org.